thenativeweb/wolkenkit-documentation/src/docs/1.0.0/reference/debugging-an-application/attaching-a-debugger/index.md

 :::hint-warning
 > **Only stop ends debugging**
 >
-> Running `wolkenkit restart` or `wolkenkit reload` without the `--debug` flag is not sufficient to leave debug mode.
+> Running `wolkenkit restart` or `wolkenkit reload` is not sufficient to leave debug mode.
 To actually leave debug mode you explicitly have to stop the application by running `wolkenkit stop`.
 :::